CodingToastBread/java-play-ground/README.md

 My Java and Spring Coding playground Repository.<br>
 _nothing special_. **_just playing with code_**, that's all.

+>Remark : Please note that all code is written based on JDK 17.
+Please keep this in mind.

 <br><br>

 ## 🧭 Coding History